ipspace/blog/content/posts/2022/01/isis-unnumbered.md

 ## Addendum: NXOS Quirks

 Cisco NXOS is different.
-Not only does it need an incredible amount of time to boot, it doesn't like multi-access unnumbered IPv4 links... but it still uses them.
+Not only does it need an incredible amount of time to boot, it doesn't like multi-access unnumbered IPv4 links... but you can still persuade it to use them (sort of).

 {{<note>}}Before someone starts yelling at me that I'm writing about irrelevant details: I know that.
 Most data center links are point-to-point links.
 It's still interesting to see how different implementations behave though.{{</note>}}

 Here's the full story:

 * To use **ip unnumbered** on NXOS you have to configure **medium p2p**
 * **medium p2p** seems to trigger point-to-point IS-IS links.
-With three NXOS switches connected to the same segment (R1/R2/R3) you get all the expected IS-IS adjacencies:
+With three NXOS switches connected to the same segment (R1, R2 and R3 are connected to Ethernet1/2) you get all the expected IS-IS adjacencies:

 ```
 r1# show isis adjacency